TheOdinProject/curriculum/intermediate_html_css/grid/using_flexbox_and_grid.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

 - MDN wrote an in-depth article on the [relationship between Grid and other layout methods](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Relationship_of_Grid_Layout).
-- If you are a visual learner, [Flexbox30](https://www.samanthaming.com/flexbox30/) is a great resource for quick visual reference.
-- This [visual CSS grid cheatsheet](https://grid.malven.co/) provides a quick reference for all the essential grid properties and values.